kaori14112/Upload-Files-to-Google-Drive-new-API/README.md

 ## How to use?
 #### Install requirements libs for python: pip3 install -r .requirements --user

-#### For windows, sometime you'll get "failed to find libmagic.
-Check your installation", try this:
-- pip3 uninstall python-magic
-- pip3 install python-magic-bin==0.4.14

 #### Enable google drive API and get credential json file: https://developers.google.com/drive/api/v3/quickstart/python

 #### Put json file on a same folder at script